sass/sass/accepted/calc-functions.md

   [calculation-safe]: #calculation-safe-expression
   [as a calculation]: #evaluating-a-functioncall-as-a-calculation

+  > For calculation functions that overlap with global Sass function names, we
+  > want anything Sass-specific like this to end up calling the Sass function.
+  > For all other calculation functions, we want those constructs to throw an
+  > error (which they do when evaluating `call` [as a calculation]).

-* If `function` is null and `name` is case-insensitively equal to `"calc"`, `"clamp"`, `"hypot"`, `"sin"`, `"cos"`, `"tan"`, `"asin"`, `"acos"`, `"atan"`, `"sqrt"`, `"exp"`, `"sign"`, `"mod"`, `"rem"`, `"atan2"`, `"pow"`, or `"log"`, return the result of evaluating `call` as a calculation.
+* If `function` is null and `name` is case-insensitively equal to `"calc"`, `"clamp"`, `"hypot"`, `"sin"`, `"cos"`, `"tan"`, `"asin"`, `"acos"`, `"atan"`, `"sqrt"`, `"exp"`, `"sign"`, `"mod"`, `"rem"`, `"atan2"`, `"pow"`, or `"log"`, return the result of evaluating `call` [as a calculation].

 ### Calculations